 Here, a YouTuber talks you through how to use the Dentek Temporary Tooth Repair kit, although this is a different version that doesn’t come with the tooth saver or eugenol.

-Temporary chipped tooth repairs at home
+Repairing a damaged tooth at home

 A chipped tooth can be really annoying.
-The sharp edges left behind can rub against your cheek and cause ulcers or graze your tongue as you eat and speak.
+The sharp edges left behind can rub against your cheek and cause mouth ulcers or graze your tongue as you eat and speak.

 It’s something that a dentist would be able to fix in a few different ways, but when that’s not an option right away you can use a dental repair kit on a broken tooth.
-It should smooth off the sharp edges for you and relieve any sensitivity you might have from deeper parts of your tooth being exposed.
+It should smooth off the sharp edges for you and relieve any tooth sensitivity you might have from deeper parts of your tooth being exposed.

 If you've lost all or most of a front tooth, a temporary tooth kit may help in the short term.
 We've got more information about these later on.